intershop/helm-charts/charts/iom/README.rst

 Changed Default Value of *startupProbe.failureThreshold*
 ===========================================================

-The default value of *startupProbe.failureThreshold* was increased from 60 to 354, which increases the default timeout for database initialization and migration from 11 minutes to one hour.
+The default value of *startupProbe.failureThreshold* has been increased from 60 to 354, which increases the default timeout for database initialization and migration from 11 minutes to one hour.
 If the new default value does not meet the requirements, you must set the right value within the values file.